 Richard Franklin is pretty good as Captain Mike Yates in this story.
 Mike and his U.N.I.T troops get caught up in the Master’s time attacks, e.g. a knight on horseback; Roundheads and a WWII bomber.

 John Levene gets to have an active role in this story as Sgt.
 Benton.
 I liked it when Benton gets to come up behind the Master and Percival, after he sees through the trick laid on him to leave the lab.

-The monster Kronos is a bird-like flapping-feathered creature that appears out of the crystal.
+The monster Kronos is a bird-like flapping, feathered creature that appears out of the crystal.
 Kronos can be unconvincing at times, even though he swallows people up and he destroys Atlantis instantly.

 The guest cast includes Wanda Moore as Dr. Ruth Ingram and Ian Collier as Stuart Hyde, the two scientists on the TOMTIT project.
-Ian Collier would also play Omega in the TV story, ‘Arc of Infinity’.
+Ian Collier would later play Omega in the TV story, ‘Arc of Infinity’.

 There’s John Wyse as Dr. Percival, who becomes the Master’s assistant for a short time.
 And there’s Donald Eccles (who I’ve seen in a BBC version of ‘Emma’) as Krasis, High Priest of Kronos in Atlantis.